 Please talk to your health care provider about any side effects you may have.

 Please see important safety information below and the Rebif Medication Guide and Prescribing Information in the top of this website, and speak with your health care provider for more information.

 What are the possible side effects of Rebif?

 - Flu-like symptoms

-Many people have flu-like symptoms following an injection.
-Specific symptoms can be fever, chills, sweating, muscle aches and tiredness.
-There are tips to help with reactions should they occur, such as taking your injection before you go to sleep.
-You should talk to your health care professional about whether taking an over-the-counter medication for pain or fever reduction before or after taking your dose of Rebif is recommended for you.
+Most patients have flu-like symptoms such as fever, chills, sweating, muscle aches and tiredness.
+For many patients, these symptoms will lessen or go away over time.
+You should talk to your doctor about whether you should take an over the counter medication for pain or fever reduction before or after taking your dose of Rebif.

 - Injection-site reactions

 Redness, pain or swelling may occur at the place of injection.
 Some patients have developed skin infections or areas of severe skin damage (necrosis) requiring treatment by a doctor.
 If one of your injection sites becomes swollen and painful or the area looks infected and it doesn't heal within a few days, you should call your doctor.